 Another name which jumps out from the winning side is Vincente Del Bosque, of World Cup winning management fame.

-Del Bosque got himself on the score-sheet on the day, netting Madrid’s fifth.
+Del Bosque got himself on the score-sheet on the day, netting Madrid’s fourth.

 Jose Antonio Camacho also featured, he would go onto manage Madrid over two spells, as well as Benfica.

 Despite the defeat, it wasn’t all doom and gloom for Castilla!